 LONG TERM: think longer term.
 Whatever health and fitness journey you are on, there will be ups and downs.
 Your weight will fluctuate, your performance will differ and your achievements will vary almost on a daily basis.
 But if you measure your progress over a longer period you will almost certainly have achieved great things.
 Ride the peaks and troughs knowing that you are moving forward.

 PROGRESS: aim for progress not perfection.
 There is no such thing as perfection, so don’t strive for it.
 Progression is a great thing but comes in small chunks: for those of you familiar with my circuits and PT sessions you will have no doubt heard me utter this phrase “keep chipping away”.

-From a personal point of view, having set up Andali Fitness three years ago I measure my success not on how much money I am making or how big my circuits are but on simple things like:
+From a personal point of view, having set up Andali Fitness February 2016 I measure my success not on how much money I am making or how big my circuits are but on simple things like:

 * seeing people really engage with and enjoy exercise, often for the first time in their lives.

 *listening to people’s stories of how their physical health, mental health and quality of living have improved as a result of exercise and a healthier lifestyle.

 * having people sign up for events that they would normally never do (45 novice runners at last year’s Ludlow10 road race).